28 Sep How to Prepare for a 90 Second Video Interview

 What about Wardrobe Selection?

-First and foremost, wear colors, which are complimentary.
-Certain hues may complement your skin tone, whereas others may wash out one’s complexion and dull out your natural aura.
+First and foremost, wear colours, which are complimentary.
+Certain hues may compliment your skin tone, whereas others may wash out one’s complexion and dull out your natural aura.
 Fashion Beans provides some great insight into what works best for which tone in gentlemen and In Style has all the insider tips for ladies.

 Style your hair in a professional manner.
 There are a time and place for an impressive mohawk & pigtails, it’s called the weekend.
 For professional shoots, rather select hairstyles that naturally contour to your face and head shape so they don’t detract from the primary focus.